Homological stability for automorphism groups: The space of destabilisations associated to a pair

 Given a simplicial complex $Y$, one can form an associated semi-simplicial set $Y^{ord}_\bullet$ which has a $p$-simplex for every $p$-simplex of $Y$ and every choice of ordering of its vertices.
 Under condition (A) and local standardness, the semi-simplicial set $W_n(A,X)_\bullet$ will be isomorphic to $S_n(A,X)^{ord}_\bullet$.
 Although for a simplicial complex $Y$ the geometric realisation of $Y$ and $Y^{ord}_\bullet$ are in general very different, the following shows that for weakly Cohen--Macaulay complexes, the connectivity property of $Y$ survives in $Y^{ord}_\bullet$.

 \begin{prop} If $Y$ is a simplicial complex which is weakly Cohen--Macaulay of dimension $n$, then the associated semi-simplicial set $Y^{ord}_\bullet$ is $(n-1)$-connected. \end{prop} \begin{proof} Let $f:S^k\to |Y^{ord}_\bullet|$ be a map, and consider $\bar f:=q\circ f:S^k\to |Y|$ the composition of $f$ with the projection $q:|Y^{ord}_\bullet|\to |Y|$ which forgets the ordering.
-We can assume that $f$ is simplicial with respect to some PL triangulation of $S^k$.
+By \cite[Thm.~5.1]{RouSan71}, we can assume that $f$ is simplicial with respect to some PL triangulation of $S^k$.
 If $k\le n-1$, there is a map $g:D^{k+1}\to |Y|$ such that $g$ restricts to $\bar f$ on $S^k$.
-Again, after changing $g$ by a homotopy we can assume that it is simplicial with respect to a PL triangulation of $D^{k+1}$ extending the triangulation of $S^k$, and in fact, by \cite[Thm 2.4]{GalRW14}, the map $g$ can be chosen such that
+Again, after changing $g$ by a homotopy we can assume that it is simplicial with respect to a PL triangulation of $D^{k+1}$ extending the triangulation of $S^k$, and in fact, by \cite[Thm.~2.4]{GalRW14}, the map $g$ can be chosen such that for each vertex $v$ in $D^{k+1}$ which does not lie in $S^{k}$